I’m not at all arty…is it for me?

 How many people can you accommodate?

 It depends on the workshop – some crafts require more tutoring than others so we limit the group size to 8 people to ensure that each participant gets enough guidance.
-Others can more easily accommodate groups of around 12 people.
-If your group is bigger than that then let us know as we can likely adapt the workshop to suit more people.
-Please check the information for specific workshops here.
+Others can more easily accommodate groups of up to 20 people.

 How long does a session last?

-Typically 2-2.5 hours.
+Typically 1-2 hours depending on the craft.
 We allow a bit of leeway as people work at different speeds and we want to ensure that no-one feels rushed.

 Can we bring our own booze and snacks?